Garden Pests & Disease Control

 Havahart Wire Traps

 This is a live-catch trap that works much more effectively than the traditional box-suspended-by-a-stick.
 Place it wherever you suspect the pests do their commuting.
 Vole runways and droppings indicate a heavily trafficked area.
 Peanut butter or something tasty will lure in the mole, vole, or possum, then a wire door snaps behind it.
-How you relocate your pest will depend on laws and your own agenda.
+How you relocate your pest will depend on laws and your agenda.
 Unfortunately, these require repeated use and a lot of luck to eradicate several pests.
 They are, however, completely safe.

 Electronic Pest Control